 Vintage engine classes listed below refer to "blocks or crankcases" and are intended to be representative examples of those listed and recognizable as such.
 Vintage engine class competitors are required to use production blocks as specified.
-Blocks shall be limited to original factory production or factory authorized replacements and shall retain all original dimensions, excepting modifications involving intake/exhaust ports, cooling ports and in V4 engine classes only specialty head adaptation pursuant to the following criterion: Cylinder bore centers shall be maintained to within .150" of original design; crankshaft centerline to original deck height measurement shall be within .150" of original design; original deck material and thickness shall be maintained to within .150" of original design; original deck material and DEM block or OEM cylinder head is not considered as adding a port.
+Blocks shall be limited to original factory production or factory authorized replacements and shall retain all original dimensions, excepting modifications involving intake/exhaust ports, cooling ports and in V4 engine classes only specialty head adaptation pursuant to the following criterion: Cylinder bore centers shall be maintained to within .150" of original design; crankshaft centerline to original deck height measurement shall be within .150" of original design; original deck material and thickness shall be maintained to within .150" of original design.
+The addition of a port divider to an OEM block or OEM cylinder head is not considered as adding a port.
 For V4 and V4F engines a Guide to Permitted/Prohibited engine block modifications is available from the Category Representative (Section 9) or on the SCTA-BNI website (www.scta-bni.org).